VoodooSMBus/VoodooRMI/README.md

 ## Installation
 1) Add the required kexts to your bootloader
-2) Disable VoodooPS2Trackpad, VoodooPS2Mouse, and if applicable, VoodooInput from within the PS2 kext.
+2) Disable VoodooPS2Mouse, and if applicable, VoodooInput from within the PS2 kext.
+    * Note that VoodooPS2Trackpad should be injected if using Acidanthera's VoodooPS2 2.2.0 or greater
+    * Injecting VoodooPS2Trackpad is not a strict requirement
 3) For OpenCore users, make sure to add VoodooInput, VoodooTrackpoint and RMISMBus/RMII2C to your Config.plist.
     * RMISMBus/RMII2C should be after VoodooRMI
     * All dependencies are found under `VoodooRMI.kext/Contents/PlugIns/`